together-sc/together/index.md

 ---

-## Bringing families and professionals together
+## Bringing families and professionals together!!

 * We are a team of people with a variety of experiences and expertise, including education, speech therapy, occupational therapy and educational psychology